John Serry Jr.: New York years

 Serry moved back to New York City in 1991.
 There he performed with his quartet at numerous jazz venues, including The Blue Note, Birdland, Visiones, Steinway Hall and others.
 Members of his groups included drummers John Riley and Marvin 'Smitty' Smith, saxophonists Gerry Niewood, Ralph Bowen and Ted Nash, bassists Anthony Jackson and Tom Brigandi and percussionist Gordon Gottlieb.
 During the 1990s, Serry also composed music for television commercials (e.g., for Grey Advertising).
 He also played the piano/keyboards and percussion, in several Broadway shows (e.g., 'Saturday Night Fever', 'Cats' and 'Les Misérables') and conducted at Radio City Music Hall.
 He was Music Director and pianist for the Gateway Playhouse production of the Broadway jazz musical, 'Swing', featuring the music of Duke Ellington, Glenn Miller and others.
-In 1992, Serry played percussion on Stravinsky's 'Les noces' at Lincoln Center, conducted by Robert Kraft (released on the Musicmasters CD, 'Stravinsky, the Composer', Vol. II).
+In 1992, Serry played percussion on Stravinsky's 'Les noces' at Lincoln Center, conducted by Robert Craft (released on the Musicmasters CD, 'Stravinsky, the Composer', Vol. II).
 In 2002/3, Serry toured on piano/keyboards with several shows, including a U.S. tour of 'Saturday Night Fever' and European tours of 'Fame' and 'Grease', for which he was Assistant Music Director.